chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_12-0_template_syntax.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The syntax for properties in the |resource template| resource is:
+The syntax for the attributes that are available to the |resource template| resource is:

 .. code-block:: ruby